Using IP Reputation Data from Operation Synergia in Your Botnet Firewall Rules

 & stop

 Each log line contains the source IP, destination IP, port, and timestamp.
 To map a blocked destination back to the original Synergia list entry, run a simple grep or awk join against the source list file keyed on destination IP.
-This is the minimum required for an audit trail showing that a specific block was triggered by a specific enforcement-sourced entry.
+That gives you the audit trail showing that a specific block came from a specific enforcement-sourced entry.

 In pfSense, the firewall log under Status > System Logs > Firewall captures blocks by alias name if you named the alias clearly.
 Export those logs to syslog and ingest them into Graylog or a similar collector alongside your Suricata EVE JSON stream.
 Index on the destination field and create a saved search filtered to the Synergia alias name.
-Any hit in that search is a host on your network that attempted to contact confirmed criminal infrastructure, which is worth looking at regardless of whether the block succeeded.
+Any hit in that search is a host on your network that tried to contact confirmed criminal infrastructure, which is worth a look even if the block worked.